Discrimination by algorithm in recruitment

 Face masks/coverings and stammering updated, including:

-- New rules from 24th September in England that provisions exempting staff from wearing a face covering under the regulations do not apply for retail, leisure and hospitality staff (eg shops, bars, libraries) in specified circumstances.
+- New rules from 24th September in England under which staff in retail, leisure and hospitality (eg shops, bars, libraries) may be required to wear a face covering, subject to exceptions.
 Also there are particular requirements for staff such as hairdressers and beauticians providing close contact services.
 See Face masks/coverings and stammering>Do regulations require a face covering for staff?

 - From 23rd September, new requirement to wear a face covering in taxis and private hire vehicles in England.